anaiy2004/Trie/README.md

 # Trie
 This repository shares the code to create a Java Trie data structure and host it online where multiple global users can access it through a server.
 This was the final take-home interview for the Slingshot CS Fellowship.

-# Instructions (I put everything in the same readme as it was more clear)
+I put all instructions in the same readme as it is easier to go through step-by-step on my specific approach.

+# Instructions
 1) GreetServer.java is the code for the server.
 It contains the functions to add, search, delete, autocomplete, and print words in the trie.
 It is hosted on a Microsoft Azure Virtual Machine, which can be accessed through a Secure Shell Protocol (ssh) with the public key.
 If you have MacOS / Linux, simply ssh to the public key through terminal.
-If you are on Windows, do this through a terminal emulator (I suggest PuTTy: wwww.putty.org). current Public Key: 40.78.97.221
+If you are on Windows, do this through a terminal emulator (I suggest PuTTy: wwww.putty.org).
+I believe that PuTTy works for MacOS / Linux as well if you cannot find your ssh file.
+Current Public Key: 40.78.97.221

 2) Now that you have reached a linux terminal (hit yes to the pop ups about ssh fingerprints), you should be prompted for a username and password.
 You can sign into it with username: anaiy, password: $Bombay25$Bombay25.
 The reason why there is no private key is that the code for the server may not be running, so the user should be able to start it themselves.
 Also, I have allowed for changes in the code to be made for testing purposes.